 Essay Writing: Traffic Signals for the Reader

-You're writing an essay, and you want to get a good grade, or at least to make your reader understand what you are trying to say.
-Try thinking about your essay from your reader's point of view.
+If you're writing an essay, you want to get a good grade, or at least to make your reader understand what you are trying to say.
+When essay writing, try to think about your paper from your reader's point of view.
 Imagine your reader as a tourist, setting out on a journey, traveling down your written page.

 Give the reader direction in your term paper